-The brake assemblies should be inspected and adjusted every 2,000 miles or monthly.
+The brake assemblies should be inspected and adjusted per interval described in Table 4-2.
 Examine the brake linings visually to locate the lining showing the greatest amount of wear.
 The wheel and drum should be removed and the linings replaced if the thinnest portion of the lining is 3/8 in.
 (9.5 mm) or less.
 Do not allow the linings to wear thin enough that the lining rivet contacts the drum.
-(See Figure 4-10.)
+(See Figure 4-12.)
 Lubricate brake assembly per Figure 4-1, Lubrication Points and Table 4-2, Maintenance Schedule.